Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: CASE STUDY

 using a nonlinear full-car model with a brush tire model \cite{pacejka2005tire}. $x_{\mathrm{pos}}$ and $y_{\mathrm{pos}}$ are the global longitudinal and lateral positions of the vehicle; $\psi$ is the yaw angle; $\beta$ is the slip angle; $v_x$ is its longitudinal velocity; $\delta$ is the front steering angle. $F_{x}$ and $F_{y}$ are the longitudinal and lateral forces, respectively, acting on each tire.
 The subscripts $fl$, $fr$, $rl$, and $rr$ represent the front left, front right, rear left, and rear right tires, respectively.
 Also, input lags inherited in the lower controllers can be considered as a first-order linear system as follows:

 where $\tau_{F_x}$ and $\tau_{\delta}$ are the time constants for the lower controllers, and $F_{x,j}^{in}$ and $\delta^{in}$ are the control variables.

 The control objective is to regulate $y_{\mathrm{pos}}$ of the vehicle to the origin to avoid collision.
-To formulate the MPC's optimization problem, the nominal prediction model was made, derived from (\ref{eq_Balance}), (\ref{eq_Lowercontroller}), as follows:
+To formulate the MPC's optimization problem, the prediction model was made, derived from (\ref{eq_Balance}), (\ref{eq_Lowercontroller}), and discretized using RK4 with sampling time 0.05s, as follows:

 with vehicle parameters $M=[m,I_z,l_f,h,C_y]$ representing vehicle mass $m$, moment of inertia $I_z$, distance of the CG point from the front axle $l_f$, CG height $h$, and tire's normalized cornering stiffness $C_y$.
 A cost function for collision avoidance was structured, which maximizes the space between the vehicle and the obstacle by penalizing the avoidance trajectory area: